Asio and Boost.Asio

 Asio is available for download from SourceForge, in a package named

-Boost.Asio is included in the Boost 1.35 distribution.
+Boost.Asio is included in the Boost distributions for version 1.35 and later.
 It is also available as a separate package on SourceForge, named

 .
 The latter is intended to be copied over the top of an existing Boost source code distribution.